-1. Citizens who have been registered as voters within the national territory, and those living abroad who have been properly registered as voters, may be called to take part in referenda on major national issues.

-2. The decision to call a referendum shall be taken by the President of the Republic upon the recommendation of the Assembly of the Republic, approved by an absolute majority of its members and on the initiative of at least one third of the deputies.
+- 1. The citizen electors registered in the national territory and the citizens resident abroad regularly registered may be called to declare themselves [pronunciar-se] in referenda concerning questions of relevant national interest. - 2.
+The referendum is decided on by the President of the Republic on proposal of the Assembly of the Republic, approved by [the] absolute majority of its members and by initiative of at least one-third of the Deputies.

-3. The following matters may not be the subject of referenda:

-a) Amendments to the Constitution, with the exception of those in article 292 (1);

-b) Matters referred to in article 179 (2).

-4. If the matters referred to in article 179 (2) are the subject of an international convention, they may be submitted to a referendum, except where they concern peace and the changing of boundaries.

-5. No referendum shall be called or held during the period between the calling and the holding of a general election for sovereign public offices.

-6. A referendum shall be considered valid and binding only where at least half of the registered voters have voted in it.

-7. In addition to the relevant provisions of the electoral law, specific legislation shall establish the conditions for setting up and for holding referenda.
+- 3. [The following] may not be subject to referendum: - a) the alterations to the Constitution, save when the matters are consistent with numeral 1 of Article 300: - b) the matters referred to in numeral 2 of Article 178. - 4.
+If the matters referred to in numeral 2 of Article 178 are the object of [an] international convention[,] they may be subject to referendum, save where they are relative to peace and to rectification of the frontiers. - 5.
+Between the date of the convocation and of the realization of the general elections by the organs of sovereignty[,] referenda may not be convoked nor made effective - 6.
+A referendum is only considered valid and binding if more than half of the electors inscribed in the census [recenseamiento/register] voted in it. - 7.
+In addition to the relevant provisions of the electoral law, in force at the moment of its realization, [its] own law determines the conditions of formulation and of the effecting of the referenda.

+(Incompatibility)
-The offices of President of the Republic, President of the Assembly of the Republic, Prime Minister, President of the Supreme Court, President of the Constitutional Council, President of the Administrative Court, Attorney General of the Republic, Ombudsman, Vice President of the Supreme Court, Deputy Attorney General of the Republic, Deputy, Deputy Minister, Secretary of State, Provincial Governor, District Administrator, military personnel in active service shall be mutually incompatible.

-2. The position of member of Government shall likewise be incompatible with the offices referred to in the preceding paragraph, with the exception of those of the President of the Republic and the Prime Minister.

-3. The law shall define other incompatibilities, including incompatibilities between public offices and private duties.
+- 1. The offices [cargos] of President of the Republic, President of the Assembly of the Republic, Prime Minister, President of the Supreme Tribunal, President of the Constitutional Council, President of the Administrative Tribunal, Procurator General of the Republic, Provider of Justice [Provedor de Justiça/Ombudsman], Vice President of the Supreme Tribunal, Vice Procurator General of the Republic, Deputy, Vice Minister, Secretary of State, Secretary of State of [a] Province, Governor of [a] Province, Member of a Provincial Assembly, Administrator of [a] District, member of a District Assembly, President of an Autarchic Council, Member of an Autarchic Assembly and Military Personnel in active service are mutually incompatible. - 2.
+The quality of member of the Government is, equally, incompatible with the offices referred to in the numeral 1 of this Article, excepting those of President of the Republic and of Prime Minister. - 3.
+The law defines other incompatibilities, including between public offices and private functions.